swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// `regex`.
 Returns an empty collection if `regex` is not found. public func ranges(of regex: some RegexComponent) -> some Collection<Range<Index>>

-    /// Finds and returns the ranges of the all occurrences of a given sequence
+    /// Returns the ranges of the all non-overlapping matches for the regex
-    /// within the collection.
+    /// within this collection, where the regex is created by the given closure.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// - Parameter content: A closure that returns a regex to search for.
-    /// within this collection.
-    /// - Returns: A collection or ranges in the receiver of all occurrences of
+    /// - Returns: A collection of ranges of all matches for the regex returned by
-    /// regex.
-Returns an empty collection if not found. public func ranges(
+    ///   `content`.
+Returns an empty collection if no match for the regex
+    ///   is found.
+    public func ranges(
         @RegexComponentBuilder of content: () -> some RegexComponent ) -> some Collection<Range<Index>>